 Dr. Abdulla A. Damluji is an interventional cardiologist and a member of the Structural Heart program.
 He is also the director of the Inova Center of Outcomes Research (ICOR), dedicated to produce innovation and improve outcomes for older adults undergoing cardiovascular interventions.
-He is an Assistant Professor of Medicine at the Johns Hopkins University School of Medicine (JHU) and a Pepper Scholar at JHU Center on Aging and Health.
+He is an Associate Professor of Medicine at the Johns Hopkins University School of Medicine (JHU) and a Pepper Scholar at JHU Center on Aging and Health.

 As a Pepper Scholar, Dr. Damluji receives funding from NIH to study multisystem dysregulation in older adults undergoing cardiovascular interventions.
 He also receives funding from the National Heart, Lung, and Blood Institute (NIH-NIHLBI K23-HL 153771-01) to study the influence of geriatric syndromes including frailty on health outcomes in older adults with acute myocordial infarction treated with percutaneous coronary intervention.

 He is board certified in interventional cardiology, cardiovascular disease, internal medicine, echocardiography and nuclear cardiology.
 He joined Inova Medical Group with more than 14 years of clinical experience.

 Dr. Damluji received his medical degree with honors from University of Baghdad, and Master’s in Public Health (MPH) with a concentration in Biostatistics from Johns Hopkins University, and a doctoral degree (PhD) in Clinical Investigation at the Johns Hopkins University, Bloomberg School of Public Health.